 Some of our customers have noticed that even though they have set up TwitCount for their site, the number of tweets reported still does not seem right.

-After speaking with the team at TwitCount, we found that sometimes this is because the authorization process didn’t actually go through correctly the first time.
-Other times this is because the access was revoked, either on your end or on TwitCount’s end.
+After speaking with the team at TwitCount, we found that sometimes this is because the authorization process didn’t go through correctly the first time.
+Other times this is because the access was revoked, either on your or TwitCount’s end.
 In any case, it is easy to re-authorize your site with TwitCount.

 The first step is to check to see if your account currently registered with the TwitCount service.
 If you are already logged into Twitter, this URL takes you directly to your app integrations: https://twitter.com/settings/applications

 And if you already have TwitCount activated, it looks like this:

 Press the red ‘Revoke Access’ button, and your account should be free from TwitCount.
 We confirmed with one of the developers at TwitCount that your existing recorded tweet counts will be saved even after revoking access.
 The settings page then looks like this:

 Now, to authorize with TwitCount, we’ll go to https://twitcount.com and click the big blue button on their home page.